YosefLab/BRAPeS/README.md

  /path-to-BRAPeS/Example/BRAPeS_out/example.output.BCRs.txt <br />

  Test files were processed from raw fastq files taken from "Wu,Y.L., Stubbington,M.J.T., Daly,M., Teichmann,S.A. and Rada,C. (2016) Intrinsic transcriptional heterogeneity in B cells controls early class switching to IgE.
 J. Exp.
 Med."

+ ##Running BRAPeS on macOS
+ To run BRAPeS on macOS, you will need to compile the CDR3 reconstruction algorithm.
+To do that you will need the seqan c++ pacakge.
+From the BRAPeS folder compile using the commend: <br />

+ >g++ vdjAlignment.bcr.cpp -I path-to-seqan/include -o vdj.alignment.bcr<br />

+ <br /><br />

 ###Options when running BRAPeS <br />